-These pages provide a history of Fred's five-decade involvement in bluegrass music, research findings on generations of bluegrass artists, CD and LP albums for sale, links to other web resources, photographs, and a listener's guide to bluegrass vocals.
+These pages provide a history of Fred's five-decade involvement in bluegrass music, research findings on generations of bluegrass artists, books for sale, links to other web resources, photographs, and a listener's guide to bluegrass vocals.

 Growing up in bluegrass, Fred Bartenstein had the privilege of knowing and working with virtually all of the music's first generation.
 The editor of Muleskinner News from 1969-1974, he has also been a broadcaster, musician, festival MC and talent director, composer, record producer, compiler of the first bluegrass market research, founder of a regional association, and a lifelong fan.

 In his professional life, Fred has been a manager and consultant for nonprofits, government and business.
 He currently teaches country and bluegrass music history at the University of Dayton and is the chair/president of the IBMA Foundation.

 Fred Bartenstein was named a Distinguished Achievement Award recipient by

 the International Bluegrass Music Association in 2006.